chordify/redis-schema/README.md

 * `Binary` does not produce human-readable output and would thus affect the usability of tools like `redis-cli`

 #### Non-simple values

+Non-simple values have instances only for `Value`.
+The default implementations of methods of `Value` require a `SimpleValue` instance, thus relieving us from defining them whenever a `SimpleValue` instance exists.
+For non-simple values, we have to implement the methods of `Value` manually.

+Not all methods of `Value` may make sense for all data types, or not all methods may be practically implementable.
+In such casses, it's acceptable to fill the definition with an `error` message.

+For example, the `Record` type defined by `redis-schema` does not support reading/writing whole records because that would require more type-level machinery than we needed at the time.

+Another example is the fact that `setTTL` does not make (a lot of) sense for values represented by `SviHash`, i.e. for values that exist inside a Redis hash, as TTL can be set only for the whole hash.
+Pragmatically, `redis-schema` defaults to silently changing the TTL for the whole hash.

+Yet another example are the `PubSub` channels, where the operations of `get` and `set` do not make sense.

+In all these cases, the "correct" solution would be splitting the `Value` typeclass into smaller classes per supported feature so that the availability of the individual operations is declared at the type level.
+We decided to keep things simple (if perhaps a bit crude) and use a single `Value` typeclass.
+This may be revisited in the future.

 #### Redis instances